 Discover does offer your free FICO score when you check your account online, which is a huge perk if you’re watching your credit closely.

 The Chase Freedom® and Discover it® Cash Back are solid rewards cards that many consumers rely on.
-With no annual fee, plenty of ways to earn extra rewards, and a slew of consumer protections, it’s no wonder people sign up for these cards in droves.
+With plenty of ways to earn extra rewards, and a slew of consumer protections, it’s no wonder people sign up for these cards in droves.

 If you’re trying to decide between the two, it really boils down to your spending habits and goals.
 While you can’t go wrong with either card, it’s possible one card would leave you with more rewards over time.
 Which one?
 Only you can decide.